 We do tzedakah (charity) when we help the poor and those who cannot help themselves.
-Right after the holiday of Purim, synagogues begin collecting tzedakah for the holiday of Pesah.
+Right after the holiday of Purim, synagogues begin collecting tzedakah for the holiday of Pesach.
 This special tzedakah donation is called Ma'ot Hittim, (money for wheat).
-Years ago, Ma'ot Hittim was used to buy wheat and, this wheat was baked into matzah for poor people.
-Jews preparing to celebrate Pesah have always been concerned that everyone in the Jewish community be able to do so.
+Years ago, Ma'ot Hittim was used to buy wheat, and this wheat was baked into matzah for poor people.
+Jews preparing to celebrate Pesach have always been concerned that everyone in the Jewish community be able to do so.
 Ma'ot Hittim are the special funds used to buy Passover supplies for those who need them, so that no one is deprived of a Seder because of economic difficulty.

-You can make a contribution to the Ma'ot Hittim Fund for this purpose, and help people here and in Israel.
+You can make a contribution to CAI's Ma'ot Hittim Fund for this purpose, and help people here and in Israel.
 Please make your check payable to: Congregation Anshei Israel, ATTN: Ma'ot Hittim Fund and mail it to 5550 E. 5th St., Tucson, AZ 85711.
+You can also find the form at caiaz.org